dgirzadas/Pulse-of-the-City/README.md

 # Pulse of the City
 A pedestrian traffic prediction and spatial interpolation project for the City Council of Nijmegen.

-This project is the result of a Bachelor's thesis project by **Domantas Giržadas, Radboud University, Department of Artificial Intelligence**.
+This project is the result of a Bachelor's thesis project by **Domantas Giržadas, Radboud University, Department of Artificial Intelligence** in collaboration with the Municipality of Nijmegen.

 ## Description